bbouille/scala-kafka/README.md

     bin/kafka-console-consumer.sh --zookeeper 192.168.10.21:2181 --topic <get his from the random topic created in test> --from-beginning

+# Check box load and health

+Using Ganglia for monitoring ([more details][]), you can check each VM ressource consumption (CPU, RAM, HD) at <http://192.168.10.21/ganglia>
+in your favorite browser.

 # Shuting down (suspend)

 Shutdown all (suspend execution) the VM from the scala-kafka folder :